Read

 • While a product manager sets a product vision and strategy and leads the multifunctional product team for marketing and sales, a product owner takes a more technical approach to the overall project.
 They support developers by prioritising the product backlog, gathering requirements, and creating user stories.

-• product owner can create a product roadmap, although when there is a product manager in the project, the latter usually sets it up.
+• A product owner can create a product roadmap, although when there is a product manager in the project, the latter usually sets it up.
 However, the two should work closely to ensure their priorities align.

 • The role of a product owner sometimes coincides with the role of a project manager.
 However, the former is authorised to work on prioritising as required and having domain knowledge, and another one is not authorised to do so.
 And the product owner lacks the required project management skills.